 The Arkansas Department of Human Services will use ATR III grant funds to provide vouchers that Arkansans will be able to use to receive treatment and support services through community-based/faith-based organizations in 13 Arkansas counties: Benton, Craighead, Crawford, Faulkner, Garland, Independence, Jefferson, Lonoke, Pulaski, Saline, Sebastian and Washington and White counties.
 Each patient will have a care coordinator to assist them in accessing needed services.

-- adults in families with (or at risk of) involvement with Arkansas DHS child welfare Divisions of Children and Family Services (DCFS) or Youth Services (DYS).
+- A custodial parent or custodial family member involved or at-risk of involvement with the DHS Division of Children and Family Services (DCFS) or Division of Youth Services (DYS).

 Funds will support medical and dental care, addiction and mental health treatment services, child care, drug-free transitional housing, life skills training including employment, parenting, and financial management services, peer coaching and other recovery services.